What is ecthyma?

 - Oral antibiotics

 Oral antibiotics are recommended if the infection is extensive or proving slow to respond to topical antibiotics.
-The preferred antibiotic is a penicillin, however the antibiotic chosen should be active against both Streptococcus pyogenes and Staphylococcus aureus (usually dicloxacillin or flucloxacillin).
+The antibiotic of choice is a penicillin, usually dicloxacillin or flucloxacillin, which are active against both Streptococcus pyogenes and Staphylococcus aureus.
 The duration of treatment varies; several weeks of therapy may be necessary to completely resolve ecthyma.

 Another very important factor to consider in the overall management of ecthyma is to improve hygiene.
 Measures to take include: